trys/trysv4/content/blog/tolerance.md

 Not everything needs tolerance.
 A floating shelf **must** be fixed tight to the wall to be sturdy; it gains structural integrity from that, and building in room for adjustment would compromise its effectiveness.

 A cupboard door hinge, however, is holding far less weight; building in tolerance will not deter from the primary purpose of this, if anything, it enhances it.
-This hinge, for example, allows adjustment on all three axe  s for a better fit.
+This hinge, for example, allows adjustment on all three axes for a better fit.

 ## Who builds in tolerance?